· FODMAP Diet Guide · guides · 10 min read

 Fiber-Rich Fruits

-Kiwi (Special Mention for Constipation):
+Kiwi (The Standout for Constipation):

 - 2 small kiwis = ~4g fiber